git-saj/discord-video-streamer/README.md

    - Try different video codecs

 4. **Bot not responding to commands**
-   - For message commands: Make sure they start with `!` prefix
+   - Make sure commands start with `!` prefix
-   - For slash commands: These need to be created by another bot
    - Ensure bot is in the correct guild/channel
    - Check user permissions in allowedUserIds
    - Try using `!help` to test basic functionality